-Visiting the City by the Bay and looking for the best things to do in San Francisco?
+Visiting the City by the Bay and looking for the best things to add to your San Francisco bucket list?
 I’ve got you covered – lots of iconic touristy spots, hip local jaunts, and stunning vista points coming right up!
 And this post is pretty comprehensive – there’s over 125 things to do in San Francisco listed below!

 I recently celebrated 5 years of living in the San Francisco Bay Area (yes, a #win due to the fact that it’s just so crazy expensive), and besides the fact we’ll be paying off our mortgage until the end of time, there’s no place we’d rather be.